 Propane gas is not allowed in any form

-Self-defense sprays containing more than 2% by mass of Tear Gas are prohibited from being carried in both carry-on and checked baggage.
+Self-defense sprays including pepper spray containing more than 2% by mass of Tear Gas are prohibited from being carried in both carry-on and a checked bag.

 Because they contain a compressed air cylinder

-Although I will update this list from time to time I suggest you check the up to date information on the TSA or CAA websites.
-For full up to date list check the TSA article – What can I bring
+Although I will update this list from time to time I suggest you check the up to date information on the Transportation Security Administration (TSA) or CAA websites.
+For a full up to date list check the TSA article – What can I bring

 Things that you should not put in checked bags